What is the Australian Government Solar Rebate?

 The Australian Solar Rebate, also called STC Rebate, is part of the Australian Government’s Small-scale Renewable Energy Scheme (SRES).

-This solar rebate was introduced to make solar more affordable for the average homeowner, and to provide the renewable energy industry with a boost.
-The rebate is calculated to reduce every year, in order to slowly "wean" Australians off the rebate, as the technological capabilities of solar increase, and the cost of solar decreases.
+This solar rebate was introduced to boost the industry and make solar more affordable.
+The rebate is calculated to reduce every year, to “wean” Australians off the rebate.
+This is because as the technological capabilities of solar increase, the cost of solar decreases.

 What is an STC?

 STC stands for Small-scale Technology Certificate.
 It is essentially a “coupon” that gives you a discount off the total cost of your solar system.

 Each system will get different STCs.
 It’s all about the amount of renewable energy the system will generate.

 STCs are a part of a complicated financial trading system, which is why most providers, including the team here at Econnect Solar, calculate the STCs on behalf of the home owner.

 How is the Government Solar Rebate Calculated in 2021?